Glan Llyn Halt railway station

-Glan Llyn Halt in Gwynedd, Wales, was a railway halt on the Ruabon to Barmouth line on the south shore of Bala Lake, and is a limited-use station on the Bala Lake Railway which operates over part of the same route.
+Glan Llyn Halt in Gwynedd, Wales, was a railway halt on the Ruabon to Barmouth line on the south shore of Llyn Tegid (Bala Lake), and is a limited-use station on the Bala Lake Railway which operates over part of the same route.

 History

 It was opened as Flag Station Halt in 1868, a private station built for Sir Watkin Williams-Wynn, 6th Baronet but which could be used by the public by his consent.
 It was officially advertised as Flag Station from 14 September 1931, the name given as Sir Watkin or his staff would stop the train by raising a flag.
 It gained the 'Halt' suffix from 4 July 1938 and finally became Glan Llyn Halt on 25 September 1950.
 There was never a signal box, passing place nor freight facilities here.
 It closed in 1965.
 The Bala Lake Railway opened in 1972, but did not reach Glan Llyn until the following year.
 The station here remained closed, and was not re-opened until the early part of the twenty-first century when the station was chosen to play a role in special "Santa Special" trains.